 Filing for Chapter 7 or Chapter 13 bankruptcy doesn’t have to result in the death of your credit score.
-Our office always provides you with a copy of your credit report before you file for bankruptcy.
-This credit report includes your credit score.
-It also provides you with a projected credit score in 12 months, as long as you have healthy interactions with credit.
+Our Flexer Law office always provides you with a copy of your credit report before you file for bankruptcy.
+This credit report includes your current credit score and your projected score in 12 months, as long as you have healthy credit interactions.

 Your credit score rates your interactions with credit.
-If you have multiple accounts in collections, high balances, and/or late payments that are posting month after month on your credit report, your credit score will continue to decline.
-Filing bankruptcy can help you establish a baseline from which you can start rebuilding.
-But how do you get started?
+If you have multiple accounts in collections, high balances, or late payments that are posting each month on your credit report, your score will continue to decline.
+Filing bankruptcy can help you establish a baseline from which you can start rebuilding credit.

-After your case is discharged, you’ll want to check your credit report again to make sure that all of your debts have been correctly reported as discharged.
-If not, you should send a copy of your discharge papers to the credit bureaus to have them update it.
+After your case is discharged, you will want to check your credit report again to make sure that all your debts have been correctly reported as discharged.
+If not, you should send a copy of your discharge papers to the credit bureaus to have them updated.

-Visit www.annualcreditreport.com to get your credit reports from all 3 credit bureaus – Experian, Equifax, and Transunion.
+Visit Annual Credit Report to get your credit reports from all three credit bureaus – Experian, Equifax, and Transunion.
 You are entitled to request your credit report for free once every year.

-We’ve collected some budgeting tips for you on our Pinterest page: www.pinterest.com/jamesflexerlaw
+We’ve collected some budgeting tips for you on our Pinterest page.

-Finally, you may wish to start applying for new credit.
-You will want to proceed with caution here!
+Finally, you will want to cautiously start applying for new credit.
 You might receive multiple credit card or loan offers in the mail after bankruptcy.
-It may be tempting to open multiple accounts to try to rebuild your credit quickly; however, applying for too much credit can hurt your score with each application.
+It might be tempting to open multiple accounts to try to rebuild your credit quickly.
+However, applying for too much credit can hurt your score with each application.

 Many experts suggest starting with opening a secured credit card.
 You can talk to your bank, credit union, or look online.
-Here are a couple websites that offer up-to-date information about secured credit cards to help inform your decision :
+A couple of websites that offer up-to-date information about secured credit cards to help inform your decision are NerdWallet and WalletHub.

 If you are repaying student loans, setting up student loan repayment arrangements is one of the best ways to re-establish credit.
-There are programs available based on your income.
-Visit https://studentaid.ed.gov/ for more information.
+There are programs available based on your income, and you can visit studentaid.ed.gov/ for more information.
 Keep in mind, student loans are generally not discharged in bankruptcy, so making on-time payments on these loans can help improve your credit score.

-Our staff here at Flexer Law is devoted to helping you getting a fresh start through bankruptcy so you can have a brighter financial future!
+We are committed to helping you get a fresh start after filing for bankruptcy to improve your financial future.
 If you have already been discharged from bankruptcy, we hope that you will stay in touch and let us know how you’re doing.
-If you have a post-bankruptcy success story, please contact us – we would love to hear from you!
-Our Middle Tennessee offices are conveniently located in Nashville, Murfreesboro, and Columbia.
+If you have a post-bankruptcy success story, please contact us.
+We would love to hear from you.